Chris-Cont/Stock-Analysis-and-Monte-Carlo-Simulation-Tool/README.md

 **Overall, the code is well-structured and provides a solid framework for financial data analysis, but could be enhanced with additional features and optimizations.**

+# Example:
+Enter the ticker symbol (e.g., AAPL): AAPL
+Enter the start date (mm/dd/yyyy): 01/01/2020
+Enter the investment amount (e.g., 10000): 10000
+Enter the number of time intervals (days) for Monte Carlo simulation: 250 Enter the number of simulations for Monte Carlo simulation: 10000